trinodb/trino/docs/src/main/sphinx/connector/clickhouse.rst

 determine the user credentials for the connection, often a service user.
 You can use :doc:`secrets </security/secrets>` to avoid actual values in the catalog properties files.

+The ``cluster-name`` defines the clickhouse cluster name.
+If the clickhouse connected by ``connection-url`` belongs to the cluster mode, it is recommended to add this item, so that the ddl statement will be executed on all nodes of the cluster by default, which will be as convenient as the stand-alone clickhouse.

 .. _clickhouse-tls: